IvanTsers/scribe/README.md

 # `scribe.sh`

-This script creates a `go` literate programming repository with stub
+This script creates a literate programming repository with stub files:
-files: `org` to weave and tangle, `Makefile` for tangling, and `doc/*` for weaving.
+`org` to weave and tangle, `Makefile` for tangling, and `doc/*` for weaving.
+Currently available languages: `go` and `sh`

 Usage:

-    bash scribe.sh prog_name "Author Name"
+    bash scribe.sh progName "Author Name" lang

-This will create the repo in the current directory.
+Do not use underscores in the program name to avoid LaTeX compilation errors.